MylesMor/nanoleafapi/README.md

 __Detailed package documentation__: https://nanoleafapi.readthedocs.io

-__IMPORTANT__: As of version 1.2.0, there have been some changes in how the authentication token is generated and stored, please re-read the [Usage](#Usage) section.
+__IMPORTANT__: As of version 2.0.0, there have been some API changes relating to how the authentication token is generated and stored, please re-read the [Usage](#Usage) section.

 # Table of Contents
 1. [Installation](#Installation)